vircadia/vircadia-docs-sphinx/docs/source/create/entities/zone-entity.rst

 Add a Zone Entity
 ##########################

-A zone entity allows you to set properties to a specific area.
-These properties include: flying, ghosting, key lighting, skybox, ambient lighting, hase, bloom and avatar priorities.
+A Zone entity enables you to set properties to a specific area.
+These properties include: flying, ghosting, key lighting, skybox, ambient lighting, haze, bloom, and avatar priorities.

 .. contents:: On This Page
     :depth: 3